 7. Pepper your room with flowers.

-Florals are essential in a French country style bedroom!
+Florals are essential for French country decor, especially in French country bedroom!
 They add a beautiful touch to any room, but in this particular style, it’s a must.
 Roses, peonies, lavender…just about any flower you love will do.
 And when the seasons change, it’s so much fun to switch your florals to match the time of year!
 I love to add pumpkins and hydrangeas in the fall, and evergreens in the winter.
 I use really well made fake florals (Hobby Lobby has great flowers!), but if you’re brave enough and have the budget for real flowers, more power to you!

 8. Fake a fireplace.